pd-pmueller/cpa/README.md

-Conference
+PAC
 ===

-Repository for all conference-related projects (PAC)
+Repository for all PAC-related projects